ktvng/eisen/docs/docs/index.md

 # Eisen, A Programming Language
-Eisen is a conceptual programming language that pushes the notions of what a programming language should be.
+Eisen is a conceptual language that pushes the notions of what a programming language should be.
 It's low level, like C/C++, compiling to machine code and providing very minimal support for memory management.
 It doesn't try to do everything, but what it does try is to provide the _right_ kind of abstraction; the kind that engineers _want_ to use because they're low cost and reduce complexity.

 That's the fundemental drive of Eisen.
 Complexity leads to error; error leads to sadness; most people agree that sadness is bad.
 That's it.